 Brisbane QLD 4001

-If the complaint has not been dealt with satisfactorily, or DTESB has not responded, you may then make a privacy complaint to the Office of the Information Commissioner.
+If the complaint has not been dealt with satisfactorily, or DITID has not responded, you may then make a privacy complaint to the Office of the Information Commissioner.
 The privacy complaint will then be mediated if deemed appropriate, or may be referred to the Queensland Civil and Administrative Tribunal.
-A privacy complaint may not be made to the Information Commissioner until at least 45 days after the complaint has been made to DTESB.
+A privacy complaint may not be made to the Information Commissioner until at least 45 days after the complaint has been made to DITID.
 The postal address of the Information Commissioner is:

 Office of the Information Commissioner